Meizhou Guangdong, China Travel Guide

 For many attractions, tickets can be bought on-site.
 For convenience, consider pre-booking online.

-Pre-booking can save time and sometimes money.
+Pre-booking can be a time-saver and sometimes money.

 Acquire a local tourist map from your hotel or information center for easy navigation.

-Especially during warmer months, carry water when sightseeing outdoors.
+Particularly in the warmer months, carry water when sightseeing outdoors.